Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Results

 \section{Results}

-In this section, we first discuss the POKERINO commissioning performed by measuring the prototype response to comsic rays through the EEE-based facility installed in Genova, and we then present the results obtained from the characterization of the POKERINO prototype with high energy electrons and hadrons at CERN H6 beamline.
+In this section, we first discuss the POKERINO commissioning performed by measuring the prototype response to cosmic rays through the EEE-based facility installed in Genova, and we then present the results obtained from the characterization of the POKERINO prototype with high energy electrons and hadrons at CERN H6 beamline.
 These measurements represent a follow-up of the studies performed in 2023 with a preliminary version of the prototype at the H8 beamline~\cite{Antonov:2024glv}.
 During all test-beam measurements, the \texttt{PKR-CAL-SiPM} sensors were operated at their nominal working point $V_b=V_{BD}+5~$V, and the detector temperature was set at $20^\circ$C via the external chiller.
-The typical beam intensity was of the order of $10^4$ particles/spill.
+The temperature of the detector was continuously monitored through a CYD218 module interfaced to the Pt100 sensors mounted within the detector, and observed to be stable within 0.2~$^\circ$C. The typical beam intensity was of the order of $10^4$ particles/spill.